 Steps to solve Error Spotting Questions

-3. If you can still not detect the error or you are still unsure of the correct answer, then you must read each part of the sentence and closely examine which part consists of an error.
+3. If you can still not detect the error or you are still unsure of the correct answer, then you must read each individual part of the sentence and closely examine which part consists of an error.

 You must go through the list of common rules so that you can check them while solving questions.